mendix/docs/content/howto/front-end/customize-styling-new.md

 4. In _theme/web/custom-variables.scss_ add `@import "../../themesource/mytheme/web/custom-variables.scss` to the top of the file, replacing “mytheme” with your module name.

-The two files should end up looking list this:
+The two files should end up looking like this:

 _theme/web/custom-variables.scss:_